Makhdumpur, Bihar: Transport

-The NH-83(now NH-22) Patna-Gaya-Dobhi Highway passes through Makhdumpur.Makhdumpur is also directly connected by roads with some major town/city of neary districts like Rajgir, Tekari, Hulasgang,Shakurabad,Kurtha,Paibigha and many more.
+The NH-83(now NH-22) Patna-Gaya-Dobhi Highway passes through Makhdumpur.
+Makhdumpur is also directly connected by roads with some major town/city of nearby districts like Rajgir, Tekari, Hulasgang, Shakurabad, Kurtha, Paibigha and many more.
 There is 1 railway Station Makhdumpur Gaya railway station and 1 Halt Wanabar Koteshwarnath Dham is situated in the Makhdumpur Urban Area.

-Patna-Gaya-Dobhi bypass which passes through west of the city,but it is not opened yet for Public by NHAI Authority for transportation.
+Patna-Gaya-Dobhi bypass which passes through west of the city, but it is not opened yet for Public by NHAI Authority for transportation.

 Infrastructure

 Makhdumpur Market is the most educated and influential village and supports a railway station, bus stand, police station and referral hospital in close proximity.
 Makhdumpur, Kayamaganj, Paleya is nearby market for daily use.

 Sukhdev Prasad Referral Hospital is a government hospital with 24/7 support near block.

 Geography

 Makhdumpur is situated between Gaya and Jehanabad in the Jehanabad district.
 It is about 60 km towards south from Patna and 30 km towards north from Gaya.

-Makhdumpur is situated on the bank of Jamuna.Jamuna river is the backbone for agriculture in this region.
+Makhdumpur is situated on the bank of Jamuna.
+Jamuna river is the backbone for agriculture in this region.

 Dardha river also flows through this area about 4 km west from the main town.

-Barabar Caves/Barabar Hills is the most visited places of Makhdumpur region or Jehanabad District.Barabar Caves is one of the major tourist attraction of Bihar.
+Barabar Caves/Barabar Hills is the most visited places of Makhdumpur region or Jehanabad District.
+Barabar Caves is one of the major tourist attraction of Bihar.
 It is 11 km towards south-East from the main town.

 There are many man-made caves in this hilly region which built by the kings of Maurya empire.Lomas Rishi Cave/Satgharva Cave is the most famous cave of the Barabar Caves.The Barabar Hill Caves are the oldest surviving rock-cut caves in India, dating from the Maurya Empire (322–185 BCE).

+Here is a list of some villages near Makhdumpur: